sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 **General rules in regard to zero and positive and negative quantities.**

-49. A number multiplied by zero is zero, and that (number) remains unchanged when it is divided [by](# "It can be easily seen here that a number when divided by zero does not really remain unchanged.
+49. A number multiplied by zero is zero, and that (number) remains unchanged when it is divided by[^176], combined with (or) diminished by zero.
+Multiplication and other operations in relation to zero (give rise to) zero; and in the operation of addition, the zero becomes the same as what is added to it.

+[^176]: "It can be easily seen here that a number when divided by zero does not really remain unchanged.
 Bhāskara calls the quotient of such zero-divisions khahara and rightly assigns to it the value of innity.
-Mahāvīrācārya obviously thinks that a division by zero is no division at all."), combined with (or) diminished by zero.
-Multiplication and other operations in relation to zero (give rise to) zero; and in the operation of addition, the zero becomes the same as what is added to it.
+Mahāvīrācārya obviously thinks that a division by zero is no division at all."

 50. In multiplying as well as dividing two negative (or) two positive. (quantities, one by the other), the result is a positive (quantity).
 But it is a negative quantity in relation to two (quantities), one (of which is) positive and the other negative.
 In adding a positive and a negative (quantity, the result) is (their) difference.